Download Poster (282 KB)

 St. Louis, MO

 Ingold, Amy N., "Familial Response to Augmentative Alternative Communication in Culturally and Linguistically Diverse Communities" (2022).
-2022 Speech-Language Pathology Posters.
+2022 SLP Posters.
 9.

 Creative Commons License